Welcome to this Four Corners Alliance Group Review

 This could be by selling level one or level two products

-Doing this keeps an affiliate qualified for commissions and also keep the commissions coming every month.
+Doing this keeps an affiliate qualified for commissions and also keeps the commissions coming every month.

 Similarly, there is no retail product or service in this business opportunity offered by the Four Corners Alliance group.